matter-labs/zksync-lite-docs/docs/faq/faq.md

 </p>
 <br>

-3. If the account balance is not the same as on Etherscan, contact Support for your wallet.
+3. If the account balance is not the same as on Etherscan, contact support for your wallet.

 4. Depending on your wallet, you may have to add that token for it to display.

 5. If none of the steps above have helped you, please email us at withdraw@zksync.io describing your problem.
 It **MUST** contain the following info:

 	1. Your zkSync wallet address.
-	2. What wallet are you using (e.g., Trust)?
+	2. The wallet are you using (e.g., Trust).
-	3. What problem(s) did you encounter?
+	3. The problem(s) did you encounter.
-	4. The more information you provide, the faster we can solve your problem!
+- The more information you provide, the faster we can solve your problem!

-## I used "Transfer" instead of "Withdraw" to get my funds onto mainnet.
+## I used "Transfer" instead of "Withdraw" to get my funds onto L1.

-If you attempted to withdraw your zkSync funds to L1 but used the "Transfer" option instead of "Withdraw,” you should try logging in to zkSync with the wallet that received the funds.
+If you attempted to withdraw your zkSync funds to L1 but used the "Transfer" option instead of "Withdraw," you should try logging in to zkSync with the wallet that received the funds.

-If you cannot log in to the zkSync wallet, you can use the “Alternative Withdrawal” tool.
+If you cannot log in to the zkSync wallet, you can use the "Alternative Withdrawal" tool.
 See the [Alternative Withdrawal](docs/faq/tutorials.md#alternative-withdrawal) section on our [Tutorials](docs/faq/tutorials.md) page.

 <!-- 1.
 Enter your address on [zkScan](https://zkscan.io/).
 2. Check your account for the following information: